The best Sony portrait lenses

 |

-The Sigma 70-200mm f/2.8 DG DN OS Sports is positioned as a high-end telephoto lens.
+The Sigma 70-200mm f/2.8 DG DN OS Sports is positioned as a high-end telephoto zoom.
 It features an optical construction based on 20 elements in 15 groups, including three aspherical elements, six FLD elements and two SLD elements.
 Its strengths include an 11-blade aperture and a minimum focusing distance of 65 cm at 70 mm and 100 cm at 200 mm.
-It is equipped with a high performance autofocus and stabilisation system that allows a gain of up to 7.5 stops.
+It is equipped with a high-performance autofocus and stabilization system that allows a gain of up to 7.5 stops.

-In terms of ergonomics, the lens is solid and tropicalised.
-It has several controls, such as a manual aperture ring, three customisable buttons and an Arca-Swiss foot collar.
+For handling, the lens is solid and weather-sealed.
+It has several controls, such as a manual aperture ring, three customizable buttons and an Arca-Swiss foot collar.
 On the other hand, its weight and dimensions make it rather imposing, even cumbersome.
-On the ground, the depth of field is remarkable, especially between 70 and 100 mm.
+In the field, the depth of field is remarkable, especially between 70 and 100 mm.
 Thanks to its wide aperture and natural bokeh, this lens is ideal for portraits, wildlife and sports photography.

 At around €1,700, the Sigma 70-200mm f/2.8 DG DN OS Sports is on a par with its competitors, such as the Sony FE 70-200mm f/2.8 GM OSS II.
 What’s more, it costs almost half as much.
 In other words, this bright telephoto zoom is an affordable alternative!